Thruscross Reservoir

 The path will lead you away from the edge of the water towards the road, and you will see a footbridge to your right with metal railings that crosses Capelshaw Beck.
 Cross this, and the path will head very briefly along the edge of a layby on the road.
 On your right you will see a large wooden gate that says welcome to Thruscross reservoir on it and on the fence, a Yorkshire Water waymarker.
 Follow that.

 You will be on a wide stony path that is now headed in an Easterly direction.
 Follow the clear path as it heads along the edge of the reservoir and back into the trees.
 You will pass the ruin of a building (High Liar) out in the field to your left, and then turn to head northwards, at all times following the waymarked route.
-At the time there was a route diversion in place which took you out of the woodland, and out onto the moorland footpath.
-We actually enjoyed this diversion, as it made a nice change from the woodland for a bit!
+2026 update.
+What was the diversion because of the damage caused by Storm Arwen, has now become the permanent route.
+There is no longer a path through the trees.

 Follow the yellow waymarker over the stile and out of the trees.
 The path closely follows the line of the wire fence and trees on your right.
 It heads over a stone stepped stile and then across the moorland, again keeping the tree line and wire fence on your right.
 You will come across a wooden sign pointing ‘The Yorkshire Way’ and that’s the direction you need to head in.